AdaCore/spark2014/docs/lrm/source/subprograms.rst

-In some cases (described in more detail below) involving a call where the calling subprogram and the called subprogram have compatible (specified) Subprogram_Variable aspects, a runtime check (or a verification condition corresponding to such a runtime check) may be be introduced to ensure that the "variant of the call progresses".
-This means that the values of the caller's ``expressions`` (which were saved upon entry to the caller, as will be described below) are compared in textual order with those of the callee (which are evaluated only as needed as part of the check) until either a pair of unequal values is encountered or until
+In some cases (described in more detail below) involving a call where the calling subprogram and the called subprogram have compatible (specified) Subprogram_Variant aspects, a runtime check (or a verification condition corresponding to such a runtime check) may be be introduced to ensure that the "variant of the call progresses".
+For numeric subprogram variants, this means that the values of the caller's ``expressions`` (which were saved upon entry to the caller, as will be described below) are compared in textual order with those of the callee (which are evaluated only as needed as part of the check) until either a pair of unequal values is encountered or until